canarieids/Zeek-Ubuntu-22.04/Zeek 5.x on Ubuntu Install.md

 ### 4.4.4. `rsyslog (optional)`

 >It is recommended to have your Zeek logs sent to a more sophisticated analytics platform, such as a SIEM, Elastic Search, Splunk or simliar platforms.
-We use RSYSLOG to faciltiate the shipment of logs from Zeek to such a platform.
 >
 > RSYSLOG, the 'rocket-fast system for log processing' is installed by default and can send syslog messages to remote systems.